jmberros/jmberros.github.io/pages/lab-app.md

 LIMS (Laboratory Information Management Software).

-IMPORTANT NOTE: All the patient, doctor and clinic names in the screenshots have been replaced with **fake names** from the Ruby gem [Faker](https://github.com/faker-ruby/faker) for the purposes of this showcase.
+IMPORTANT NOTE: All the patient, doctor and clinic names in the screenshots have been <span class="warning-text">anonymised with fake names</span> from the Ruby gem [Faker](https://github.com/faker-ruby/faker) for the purposes of this showcase.
-Sensitive data has also been blurred in the screenshots.
+<span class="warning-text">Sensitive data has also been blurred</span> in the screenshots.

 ### Interactive customization of PDF reports